Food Safety for businesses

 If you plan to open a new food business, the good news is that if you notify us first, we can arrange a FREE pre-opening inspection as well as a review of your design plans.

 This is a great opportunity for you to liaise with an EHO in regards to the best design and layout options to ensure that the structure and fit out of your premises meets the requirements specified by the food safety standards.

-For information on construction and fit out of a food business please refer to the Construction and Fit Out Factsheet or call us on 8132 3600.
+For information on construction and fit out of a food business please refer to the Construction & Fit-out Guidelines or call us on 8132 3600.

 Food Safety Inspections

 Our EHOs regularly inspect all food businesses to not only check compliance, but to work with owners and staff to ensure they understand and meet their legislative obligations.
 We complement our enforcement role under the Food Act 2001, with educating business owners and food handlers about food safety.

 How often we inspect your food business depends on a number of issues, including the risk category of your business, as well as previous compliance history.

 If a routine inspection shows any non-compliances, our EHOs may schedule a follow-up inspection at no cost to you.
 If, however, two or more additional follow-ups are required, we may charge an inspection fee.

 Food business are responsible for the cost of routine food inspections: